Why my wife has stabbing pain when pooping during a period?

 A final word on stabbing pain when pooping during a period.

 Be there for your wife when she suffers from terrible flare-ups of symptoms.
-Accompany her to see a doctor and confirm that she does experience pain, stabbing pains in her pelvis, and heavy bleeding.
+Accompany her to see a doctor and confirm that she does experience pain, dysfunction with pelvic floor muscles, stabbing pains in her pelvis, and heavy bleeding.

 Discuss the treatment options, whether she needs laparoscopy or hysterectomy (cutting out of the uterus).
 It needs to be discussed beforehand in case both of you want to conceive or not.